 Fentanyl is an opioid analgesic drug.
-The transdermal delivery system is intended to allow passive diffusion of the medication over a long period of time while maintaining a constant therapeutic dose.
+The transdermal delivery system is intended to allow the passive diffusion of the medication over a long period of time while maintaining a constant therapeutic dose.
 Transdermal fentanyl has been evaluated for management of chronic cancer-related pain.
 Transdermal fentanyl also has been examined in relation to opioids by other routes for its effect on opioid-related constipation.
+The use of transdermal fentanyl in patients who are not opioid tolerant or for acute pain is contraindicated due to the risk of life-threatening hypoventilation.

 Recommended for Practice